pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

 {{% /choosable %}}
 {{< /chooser >}}

-A `Stack` operates within the context of a `Workspace`.
+A `Stack` object operates within the context of a `Workspace`.
 A `Workspace` is the execution context containing a single Pulumi project, a program, and multiple stacks.
 Workspaces are used to manage the execution environment, providing various utilities such as plugin installation, environment configuration (`$PULUMI_HOME`), and creation, deletion, and listing of stacks.
 Because you are deploying AWS resources in this tutorial, you must install the AWS provider plugin within your `Workspace` so that your Pulumi program will have it available during execution.

 ## Configure your provider plugins